tjvantoll/www.tjvantoll.com/source/_posts/2012-06-30-creating-a-native-html5-datepicker-with-a-fallback-to-jquery-ui.markdown

 ### Conclusion

 With Chrome adding support for native datepickers a large chunk web users now have the ability to use native pickers.
-Therefore, now's a great time to consider using them in your applications.
+Therefore, now is a great time to consider using them in your applications.